Lofelt/NiceVibrations/interfaces/ios/README.md

 Now you can debug your project and the framework together.

-# Running automated tests
+# Running automated device tests

-## Simulator Tests
-- Select `LofeltHapticsTestsMacOS` as the active scheme (dropdown to the right of the stop button in Xcode)
-- Select your mac as the target device
-- From menu choose Product > Test or press ⌘U
-- Xcode will notify you if tests succeed or fail
-- You can also see test results in the [Test Navigator](https://developer.apple.com/library/archive/documentation/DeveloperTools/Conceptual/testing_with_xcode/chapters/05-running_tests.html)

-## Device Tests
-### From Command Line
+## From Command Line
 - Make sure you have an iPhone connected
 - Run `xcrun xctrace list devices` to get the name of your iPhone
 - `cd "interfaces/ios/LofeltHaptics"`